60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 If Whistler’s Summit isn’t enough of a workout for you, then continue on to Indian Ridge.
 It’s one of our favorite Jasper scrambles!
 The Skytram Indian Ridge is another 12.7 km and 950+ meters of elevation gain, but it’s a beautiful hike with mild scrambling to reach the ridge.

-If you have a few scrambles in the Rockies under your belt, it should be no problem to get onto the ridge.
-The views of Mount Robson get even better from the ridge!
+If you have a few scrambles in the Rockies under your belt, reaching the ridge should be no problem.
+Bonus that the views of Mount Robson are even better from the ridge!

 Canyoning